WARNING, SPOILERS AHEAD. This chapter discusses material covered later in the project.

 Even with the failure of Dust, Sigma continued their work on the other projects.
 To conduct their research on the neurological workings of telepathy (and how to tinker with it), Sigma worked on human subjects.
 These subjects, as far as I can tell, were all volunteers, and they all went into the program knowing they might not come out, and agreeing (eventually) to donate their bodies to Department Sigma for study.
 Jason Ironheart, for instance, a P10 and Psi Corps instructor on Mars, volunteered for the experiment of which he was a part.

-Canon distorts and misrepresents the nature of the human subjects research in which Sigma was engaged, attempting to vaguely link it to Nazi-era experiments on Jews and other prisoners.
+Canon distorts and misrepresents the nature of the human subjects research in which Sigma was engaged, attempting to vaguely link it to Nazi-era experiments on Jews.
 While it is true that Sigma did dissect the bodies of some of its subjects, Sigma's research subjects were volunteers.
 They were, by and large, the Corps' most loyal and devoted patriots, who sacrificed their well-being (and at times, their lives) so Earth could have an effective defense against the invasion of the Shadows.

-As the vision of G'Kar's father says to him in Dust to Dust, and as Bester says to the other Psi Cop in the shuttle at the end of the same episode (and as Delenn says to G'Kar in Ship of Tears, in regards to the sacrifice of Narn lives so the Shadows don't know the other races are aware yet of their movements): We are fighting to save one another and some must be sacrificed, if all are to be saved.
+As the vision of G'Kar's father says to him in Dust to Dust, as Bester says to the other Psi Cop in the shuttle at the end of the same episode, and as Delenn says to G'Kar in Ship of Tears (in regards to the sacrifice of Narn lives so the Shadows don't know the other races are aware yet of their movements): We are fighting to save one another and some must be sacrificed, if all are to be saved.
 These brave telepaths understood this principle, and sacrificed themselves to save Earth, in no less heroic a fashion than normals died in the Battle of the Line.

 What Ironheart says about the "true purpose" of the program (and the Corps in general) is entirely untrue (and in a creepy twist, actually plays on the anti-Semitic tropes of a World Zionist Conspiracy simultaneously as it implies, as canon does elsewhere, that the Corps = Nazis).
 It's not clear whether he mistook what Sigma told Johnston (and York) to be the truth of the program, or whether he simply went mad, but there is no factual basis to his supposed "revelations" about the Corps and Department Sigma's plans ("The Psi Corps is dedicated to one thing, commander.
 Control.
 Control over telepaths, the economy, the courts.
 Over matter, over thought itself."
 WORLD DOMINATION!).